kubevirt/kubevirt/cmd/sidecars/README.md

 The `sidecar-shim-image` contains the `sidecar-shim` binary which should be kept as the entrypoint of the container.
 This binary will search in $PATH for binaries named after the Hook names (e.g onDefineDomain) and run them and provide the necessary arguments as command line options (flags).

-In the case of `onDefineDomain`, the arguments will be the VMI information (a JSON string) and the current domain XML to the users binaries.
+In the case of `onDefineDomain`, the arguments will be the VMI information as JSON string, (e.g --vmi vmiJSON) and the current domain XML (e.g --domain domainXML) to the users binaries.
 As standard output it expects the modified domain XML.

+In the case of `preCloudInitIso`, the arguments will be the VMI information as JSON string, (e.g --vmi vmiJSON) and the [CloudInitData](../../pkg/cloud-init/cloud-init.go) (e.g --cloud-init cloudInitJSON) to the users binaries.
+As standard output it expects the modified CloudInitData (as JSON).

+## Notes

+The `sidecar-shim` binary needs to inform what gRPC protocol version it'll communicate with, so it requires a `--version` parameter (e.g: v1alpha2)

 ## Example